 I also rely on very good portrait lenses.
 But, I also am sure to have just about every ideal focal length covered.
 Just as it’s important to use premium full-frame sensor DSLR or mirrorless camera bodies, it’s also important to use premium quality prime and zoom lenses.
 Optical quality is paramount and the glass used for your headshots is top-notch.

-The main advantage of coming to a studio for headshots is in the lighting.
+The main advantage of coming to a studio for head shots in Los Angeles is in the lighting.
 Natural light headshots are a good option.
 But, they should be secondary to studio-lit headshots for many reasons.
 So, if you go to a studio to take advantage of studio lighting, the quality of that lighting is important.
 Therefore, I have in the studio plenty of Profoto studio strobes to create virtually any type of lighting setup.
 The quality and reliability of this lighting is practically unmatched.
 I also use plenty of lighting accessories to change lighting setups so you and I can conveniently go from commercial, to beauty, to theatrical looks, and more.

 Backgrounds are also important.
-You need options to help with the variety of looks you might be after.
+You need many studio background options to help with the variety of looks you might be after.
 It might be using a classic gray for a corporate headshot, a gradient black or spotlight white for a theatrical headshot, or a flashy blue for a headshot that pops.
 You might also want to mimic a location, such as a brick or wood wall.
 These options are also available.